Our Master's, Doctoral, and certificate programs are intensive, hands-on, and in tune with the future of the field.

 Specific responsibilities may include supervision of undergraduate laboratory sections, assisting undergraduate students, and correcting papers.
 Course instructors will give TAs specific assignments in regards to running the lab sections.
 Please note that TAs are required to attend a mandatory TA training session at the beginning of the academic year.

 To be considered as a TA you must have full-time enrollment as an Engineering student at SCU.
 Also, you must show proof of your eligibility to work in the United States at Santa Clara University for the entire term of your TA agreement.

 To apply for a TA position:

-For information regarding TA positions offered in the Electrical Engineering department please contact us.
+For information regarding TA positions offered in the Electrical and Computer Engineering department please contact us.